 - Homemade Thai green curry paste

 - coconut oil: adds to the unique Thai curry flavor.
+(It also provides an amazing flavor to Kerala-style curries like parippu curry and fish curry.)

 - boneless chicken thighs: breasts may also be used but thigh pieces turn out more tender.